timescale/terraform-provider-timescale/templates/index.md

 ### Project ID
 The project ID can be found from the `Services` dashboard.
 In the upper right-hand side of the page, click on the three vertical dots to view the project ID.

+If you don't have a service, the project ID can be found on the `Project settings` page.

 Create a `main.tf` configuration file with the following content.
 ```hcl
 terraform {